Klipper3d/klipper/docs/G-Codes.md

 The following command is available when "neopixel" or "dotstar" config sections are enabled:
-- `SET_LED LED=<config_name> INDEX=<index> RED=<value> GREEN=<value>
+- `SET_LED LED=<config_name> RED=<value> GREEN=<value> BLUE=<value>
-  BLUE=<value>`: This sets the LED output.
-Each color <value> must be between 0.0 and 1.0.
-If multiple LED chips are daisy-chained then one may specify INDEX to alter the color of just the given chip (1 for the first chip, 2 for the second, etc.).
+  [INDEX=<index>] [TRANSMIT=0]`: This sets the LED output.
+Each color
+  <value> must be between 0.0 and 1.0.
+If multiple LED chips are
+  daisy-chained then one may specify INDEX to alter the color of just the given chip (1 for the first chip, 2 for the second, etc.).
 If INDEX is not provided then all LEDs in the daisy-chain will be set to the provided color.
+If TRANSMIT=0 is specified then the color change will only be made on the next SET_LED command that does not specify TRANSMIT=0; this may be useful in combination with the INDEX parameter to batch multiple updates in a daisy-chain.

 ## Servo Commands